OGRECave/ogre/Docs/src/tutorials/deferred.md

 For each pass in the technique that would have been used normally, the GBufferSchemeHandler::inspectPass is called, inspects the pass, and returns the PassProperties - does this pass have a texture? a normal map? is it skinned? tranpsarent?
 Etc. The PassProperties (should) contain all the information required to build a GBuffer technique for an object.

 ### Generate the G-Buffer technique
 After a pass has been inspected and understood, the next stage is to generate the G-Buffer-writing technique.
-This is done using the class GBufferMaterialGenerator.
-The class receives the flags of the features needed by the material, and dynamically generates the (CG) shaders and material to render an object with those properties to the G-Buffer.
+This is done using the RTSS GBuffer lighting stage.
 This greatly reduces the number of shaders that you need to manage when using deferred shading, as most of them are created on the fly.
 Here is an example of what they look like :

 ```cpp
 void ToGBufferVP(